Eworm/Prestige-Worldwide/DOCUMENTATION.md

 to hide it or show a message when the event is full.

 ## One calendar to rule them all <a id="calendar"></a>
-HD downloads all ical files and saves them in the Statamic cache when you hit refresh all.
+PW generates an ical file of all entries with a `pw_start_date` and saves it in the Statamic cache when you save an entry.
 You can display a calendar of all events with this tag.
 <table>
     <tbody>
         <tr>